-In a medium size pot, sauté the onion for about 5 minutes.
+In a pot over medium heat, sauté onions in oil for about 5 minutes.
 Add salt, pepper, turmeric, cinnamon, carrots and mushrooms.
 Sauté for an additional 2 minutes.
-Transfer the chopped greens to the pot, stirring constantly for about 5 minutes.
+Transfer chopped greens to the pot, stirring constantly for about 5 minutes.

 Add water, black-eyed peas and lime juice and simmer over low heat for about 30 minutes.

 Serve over your favorite grain.
 Traditionally, this dish is served over white basmati rice, like any other Persian stew.
 Serves 4 to 5.

 Recipe by, former PCC Cooks instructor